Mr-Milk/SpatialTis/docs/source/usage/get_started.rst

 Prerequisites
 -------------

 To work with spatialtis, you need to know about `anndata`, if you are familiar with `pandas` and `numpy` this should be quite easy for you.
 To learn how to work with anndata, you can read this `tutorial <https://falexwolf.de/blog/171223_AnnData_indexing_views_HDF5-backing/>`_ written by the author of `anndata` and `scanpy`.
 You can also refer to `anndata documentation <https://anndata.readthedocs.io/en/stable/>`_.
 The spatialtis analysis workflow is designed to work with `scanpy`, a python library for single cell analysis, you can perform normal single cell analysis with `scanpy` and spatial analysis with spatialtis.
 However, it's possible to skip scanpy as long as you can sort out the cell type.
 If you want to use `scanpy`, please read `scanpy documentation <https://icb-scanpy.readthedocs-hosted.com/en/stable/>`_ for details, or you can start with `scanpy tutorial <https://scanpy-tutorials.readthedocs.io/en/latest/index.html>`_.
 If you are not familiar with `pandas` and `numpy`, there are a lots of good tutorials out there, check the official tutorial for `numpy <https://numpy.org/devdocs/user/quickstart.html>`_ and `pandas <https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html>`_.

 Reading Data
 ------------

+spatialtis prepared a preprocessing module to help you convert your data into `anndata`.
+Currently, spatialtis can read single cell information from multichannel image file with mask image prepared.
-Currently, we support data file from Imaging mass cytometry (IMC) and Multiplexed ion beam imaging (MIBI),
+For example, technology like Imaging mass cytometry (IMC) and Multiplexed ion beam imaging (MIBI).
+For other spatial single-cell technologies, it's easy to transform your expression matrix into `anndata`.

-You input data must contain in one entry folder, each ROI must store in seperate sub-folders with its mask image, and the structure must organized as your experiments.
+You input data must contain in *one* entry folder, each ROI must store in seperate sub-folders with its mask image, and the structure must organized as your experiments.

 Let's say your file structure look like this::